Updated: Feb 21, 2014

 Food and drink: Don’t expect edgy, but you can score something to drink or eat (including something healthy) at almost any hour – and that’s in addition to room service - as long as you're willing to swallow the price.

 The renovation jettisoned the sushi bar and touristy American-style restaurant in the eighth floor atrium lobby.
 In their place is Crossroads American Kitchen and Bar, a good-looking, open plan duo that gobbles up a chunk of real estate in the enormous eighth floor lobby.
 The showpiece centerpiece is the mirrored black tower, as shiny as Darth Vader’s helmet and punctuated with eleven TV screens, rising behind the round bar.
 The screens were tuned to a football game (Giants vs. Eagles) the day we visited, creating a circle of playing field green on the black for a dash of sports bar drama.
 Seating is ample and varied – club chairs, banquettes, purple benches and 20 seats at the bar.

 In addition to breakfast, the adjoining restaurant features predictable fare – burgers, chicken, pastas – with health conscious additions like turkey burgers on wheat buns and salmon burgers.

-We chose a banquette with a good view of the game and opted for a $14.95 Negroni (pricey but delicious if you like Campari) and a $9 humus plate – warm pita, celery sticks and baby carrots (healthy but bland) in the bar.
+I chose a banquette with a good view of the game and opted for a $14.95 Negroni (pricey but good if you like Campari) and a $9 humus plate – warm pita, celery sticks and baby carrots (bland and too overtly healthy) in the bar.

 The Broadway Lounge, an expansive area with an open kitchen and big bar, occupies the front of the floor.
 Sporting upbeat post-renovation duds – aqua carpet garnished with huge circles, cheery turquoise club chairs – it’s congenial if huge, and the Times Square views through the floor-to-ceiling windows are spectacular.